LordMartron94/Helm/README.md

 ### 2. The pure orchestrator (caching & graph)

 Helm solves the dependency graph and handles cryptographic caching automatically.
 The user defines the edges (`depends_on`), the state boundary (`artifacts`), and the single action required to achieve that state (`run`).
+Independent branches in the same phase run in parallel; each dependency target is executed at most once per run.

 ```helm
 target compile(OS) {